How To Set Up Nameservers For Your Domain Name And Website

 Nameservers work behind the scenes 24/7 to tell web browsers where to look on the internet for your domain name.
 When you register a new domain name or update the DNS servers on your domain name, domain name servers around the world need to be updated to access the information.
 This usually takes about 12-36 hours and is referred to as propagation.

-Nameservers usually require 12-36 hours for world-wide propagation
+Nameservers usually require 12-36 hours to propagate

 Practical Tip